fonske/SMA-Modbus-energy-management-system/README.md

        (still in test phase)

     3. Smart selling → Sell excess energy at peak price in the morning/evening, if solar forecast is strong (March–September).
+       In the evening it will sell all energy above 70% SOC if the solar forecast the next day is high enough.
+       In the morning it will sell all energy above 20% SOC if the solar forecast the same day is high enough.

     4. Delayed battery charging → Wait until export prices are lowest.
        Always keeps 20% into the battery and charges up to 20% before delaying the rest of the charging.
-       It wil start charging if export price is negative.
+       It wil start charging if export price is negative sooner.
 If the battery is full it will automaticaly reduce the power it generates.
        It will only produce power that the house is using at that time.
        If the price turns positive again, then the PV panels will produce in full force again.